Somebody Knows Why… Somebody Knows

 This is very similar to what you saw with Captain Marvel: a very good frontloaded Tomatometer with a pretty lackluster overall score.

-Just like Captain Marvel, some critics are propping it up because of messaging.
+Just like Captain Marvel, some critics are propping it up because of ideology.

 This leaves very little room for the kind of anti-critic backlash and word of mouth curiosity that has driven the box office for movies like Suicide Squad and Transformers.

-Essentially, what you see is what you get with the Birds box office, it will make 50% of opening the second weekend, 25% of opening the third weekend, etc, etc, etc.
+Essentially with the Birds box office what you see is what you get with no surprises.
+It will make 50% of opening the second weekend, 25% of opening the third weekend, etc, etc, etc.

 Yes, that’s right.
 The Alicia Silverstone house-horror piece that was delayed from November of 2019 is going to take a big bite out of this birdie’s ass stateside, especially when it goes wide.